 Now, it’s time for you to add WordPress to the local host site we just created.
 To do so, you must first download the latest version of WordPress from the official website.

-• Create a WordPress folder for your website in htdocs.
+- Create a WordPress folder for your website in the htdocs folder.
 The name of this folder will become the subname used to access your WordPress site.

-For example, if you name the folder as the new site, you will access your site by visiting http://localhost/newsite within your desired browser.
+For example, if you name the folder “newsite,” you can access your site at http://localhost/newsite in your desired browser.

-Once you create the folder, you need to open it, and inside it, extract the WordPress.zip file that you downloaded earlier.
+Once you create the folder, open it and extract the WordPress.zip file you downloaded earlier.

 Step 4: Creating a Database for WordPress